nothotscott/VisualOS/README.md

 # VisualOS
-VisualOS is a x86-64 operating system that aims to remove the need for command line interfaces.
+VisualOS is a x86-64 operating system with a "microish-kernel" that aims to remove the need for command line interfaces.
 This project follows along [Poncho's youtube series](https://www.youtube.com/playlist?list=PLxN4E629pPnJxCQCLy7E0SQY_zuumOVyZ).
 This operating system is not designed to be POSIX compatible.